 Ferromagnetism is the magnetic state of a material, characterized by spontaneous magnetization.
 After some materials are magnetized under the action of the external magnetic field, even if the external magnetic field disappears, they can still maintain their magnetized state and have magnetism, that is, the so-called spontaneous magnetization phenomenon.
 All permanent magnets are ferromagnetic.

-Thank you for reading our article and we hope it can have you know what objects are attracted to magnets.
+Thank you for reading our article and we hope it can help you know what objects are attracted to magnets well.
 If you want to know more about magnets, we would like to recommend you to visit Stanford Magnets for more information.

-Stanford Magnets is a leading magnet supplier across the world who has been involved in R&D, manufacturing, and sales of magnets since the 1990s.
+Stanford Magnets is a leadingmagnet supplier across the world that has been involved in R&D, manufacturing, and sales of magnets since the 1990s.
 It provides customers with high-quality rare earth permanent magnetic products, and other non-rare earth permanent magnets at a very competitive price.